Spaces that can be ordered effectively: virtually free groups and hyperbolicity: Metric trees, acyclic gluings, finite graphs

 where $V(\Gamma)$ is the set of vertices of $\Gamma$.

 \item Any rooted order $T_{\rm rt}$ is hierarchical.

 \end{enumerate} \end{lemma}

 \begin{proof} Let $S$ be a subset of vertices of $\Gamma$, $\# S \ge 2$.
-Observe that any (not necessarily not self-intersecting) path passing through $S$ passes through all the vertices of the spanning tree $\Gamma'$ of $S$.
+Observe that any (possibly self-intersecting) continuous path passing through $S$ passes through all the vertices of the spanning tree $\Gamma'$ of $S$.
 Observe also that $l_{\opt}(S)$ is at least the sum of the lengths of all edges in $\Gamma'$.
 It is clear that the restriction of $T_{\rm rt}$ to $\Gamma'$ is a rooted order on $\Gamma'$.

 Now consider a path through vertices of $S$ with respect to our order $T_{\rm rt}$.
 Let us show that this path passes at most twice through each edge of the spanning tree, this would show that the length of this path is at most twice the length of the optimal tour.
-Without loss of generality we can assume that $\Gamma=S$.
-We prove the claim by the induction on the number of vertices of the tree $\Gamma$.
-Observe that any subtree $\Gamma$ contains a vertex, which we denote by $\mathcal{O}'$, such that it is an ascendant of all other vertices in $\Gamma'$.
+Without loss of generality we can assume that $V(\Gamma)=S$.
+We prove the claim by induction on the number of vertices of the tree $\Gamma$.
 For each child of $\mathcal{O}_{\Gamma}$, consider the corresponding branch.
 The tour with respect to $T_{\rm rt}$ first visits $\mathcal{O}_{\Gamma}$, then one of its children and all points of its branch, then another child and all points of its branch.
 Observe that the edge from $\mathcal{O}_{\Gamma}$ to any of its children is visited at most twice: once passing from $\mathcal{O}_{\Gamma}$ to its child, and, possibly second time, after visiting all points of the branch of this child, before passing to another child of $\mathcal{O}_{\Gamma}$.
-This implies the second claim of the lemma that the order is hierarchical.
+Now observe that all edges not adjacent to $\mathcal{O}_{\Gamma}$ are visited at most twice by induction hypothesis, applied to the branches of $\Gamma$.
+So we have proved the first claim of the lemma.

-Now observe also that all edges not adjacent to $\mathcal{O}_{\Gamma}$ are visited at most twice by induction hypothesis, applied to the branches of $\Gamma$.
-So we have proved also the first claim of the lemma. \end{proof}
+Now let $x$ be a vertex of $\Gamma$ and $\Gamma_x$ be a branch.
+From the argument above it follows that the tour with respect to $T_{\rm rt}$ after visiting $x$ visits all points of $\Gamma_x$, before visiting any other points (not in $\Gamma_x$).
+This implies the second claim of the lemma that the order is hierarchical. \end{proof}

-Recall that by one of the definitions, a metric space $M$ is a {\it metric tree} if it is a geodesic metric space which is $0$-hyperbolic.
+Recall that a metric space $M$ is a {\it metric tree} if it is a geodesic metric space which is $0$-hyperbolic.